 $7,043,835

-Directed and written by Derrick Borte in his first feature film, The Joneses boasts a talented cast including Demi Moore, David Duchovny, Amber Heard, and Ben Hollingsworth.
+Directed and written by Derrick Borte in his feature film debut, The Joneses brings together a stellar cast, including Demi Moore, David Duchovny, Amber Heard, and Ben Hollingsworth.

-The film premiered at the Toronto International Film Festival in 2009 and centers on Kate, Steve, and their children as they move into a wealthy neighborhood, quickly attracting attention with their sophisticated lifestyle.
+First premiered at the 2009 Toronto International Film Festival, the story follows Kate, Steve, and their children as they move into an affluent suburb, quickly captivating the community with their polished and enviable lifestyle.

-As a sharp satire of consumerism, The Joneses stands out thanks to compelling performances from Demi Moore and David Duchovny, leaving a lasting impact on audiences.
+Serving as a sharp satire on consumerism, The Joneses is elevated by strong performances from Demi Moore and David Duchovny, making it a memorable and thought-provoking film experience.

 BiographyCrimeDrama